 HUGO BOSS is always looking for new ways to reduce CO2 emissions in the long term and conserve natural resources.
 In addition to more sustainably designed packaging made of certified and/or recycled material, logistics and transport processes are also important when it comes to improving our ecological footprint.
 They can be optimized by reorganizing transport routes or using new technology.

 At HUGO BOSS, packaging is used at various stages in the value chain and for different reasons.
 For example, we protect our goods in accordance with our premium standards, bundle units of orders and transport, present our goods in retail stores and hand them over to our customers in shopping bags or gift packaging.
-Our goal is always to save material, use sustainable raw materials or develop reusable solutions.
+Our goal is always to save material, use better raw materials or develop reusable solutions.
 In doing so, we rely on recycled plastics and FSC®-certified paper, for example.
-In order to meet our high standards we have developed a Packaging Guideline with material specifications and concrete targets which reflect our more sustainable approach to packaging.
+In order to meet our high standards, we have developed a Packaging Guideline with material specifications and concrete targets which reflect our more sustainable approach to packaging.

 HUGO BOSS Sustainable Packaging Guideline

-In the context of environmental and climate protection, we are particularly committed to protecting the world's ancient forests and support ending deforestation when selecting paper and cardboard packaging materials and cellulosic fabrics.
+In the context of environmental and climate protection, we are particularly committed to protecting the world's ancient forests and aim to support ending deforestation when selecting paper and cardboard packaging materials and cellulosic fabrics.
 To this end, HUGO BOSS cooperates with the environmental organization Canopy.
 The aim is to source from selected suppliers, using Canopy’s tool as guidance, and sustainable solutions that meet our criteria when procuring packaging and cellulosic materials such as viscose.
 Accordingly, we have set ourselves various targets - including on packaging reduction and reuse and the use of recycled materials.
 They are all summarized in the Commitment to Protect Forests Through Our Paper, Packaging and Fabrics Choices, which was developed in collaboration with Canopy.

 Commitment to Protect Forests Through Our Paper, Packaging and Fabrics Choices